RajK853/RL_OpenAI_Gym/README.md

       * `kwargs`: (dict) Arguments of the given policy as key-value pairs.
 Supported arguments for each policy can be found [here](src/config.py).
     * `load_model`: (str) Path to the directory where a pretrained model is saved as a checkpoint.
 The weights of this model is restored to the current model.
       > Since only the weights are restored from the pretrained model, it is important that the source and target neural networks have the same architecture.
-- Enter the following command (use --help to see all arguments):
+- Enter the following command:
 ```shell
 python train.py sac_experiment.yaml
 ```
-The above command will train the agent on the `BipedalWalker-v3` environments using `SAC` algorithm.
+The above command will train the agent on the `LunarLander-v2` environments using `DDQN` algorithm with `Greedy Epsilon` policy.

 ***
 ## Testing  the agent
-- Create a YAML config similar to the one above (let's say `sac_experiment.yaml`) where `training` is set to `False` and `load_model` is the directory path where the trained model's checkpoint is located (something like `summaries/box2d/BipedalWalkerHardcore-v3-sac-gaussian-DD.MM.YYYY_mm.ss/model`).
+- Create a YAML config similar to the one above (let's say `sac_experiment.yaml`) where `training` is set to `False` and `load_model` is the directory path where the trained model's checkpoint is located (something like `summaries/box2d/LunarLander-v2-ddqn-greedy_epsilon-DD.MM.YYYY_mm.ss/model`).
 - Enter the following command:
 ```shell
 python train.py sac_experiment.yaml